Feel at home in the body you’ve been battling.

 Hey.
 I’m Dr. Matt Richardson.

 Body image and eating disorders in men are rarely talked about, and even more rarely treated as a specialty.
-Many men struggle in silence, questioning whether what they’re dealing with is “serious enough” to deserve support, while finding that most therapy spaces aren’t designed with their experiences in mind.
-I know how isolating this can be because I’ve been there myself, and it’s a big part of why I built my practice around this work.
+Most therapy spaces aren't designed with their experiences in mind — I know how isolating that can be, and it's a big part of why I built my practice around this work.

-In therapy, we’ll slow things down and make sense of how these patterns developed and what keeps them in place.
-Together, we’ll work to soften shame, loosen rigid rules around food and self-worth, and build a more relaxed relationship with your body.
-The goal is to help you feel more at home in yourself and more able to show up fully in your life, without the constant background noise of comparison and self-criticism.
+In therapy, we'll slow things down and make sense of how these patterns developed and what keeps them in place.
+Together, we'll work to soften shame, loosen rigid rules around food and self-worth, and build a more relaxed relationship with your body — without the constant background noise of comparison and self-criticism.

 How to get started